huntdatacenter/docs/docs/coordination/agreements/overview.md

 # Administrative agreements

-**This page holds an overview of the administrative agreements that are keys to make science fly in HUNT Cloud.**
+**We believe a solid framework of documented responsibilities is a key success factor to enable your scientists with the freedom to explore.
+This page holds an overview of the administrative agreements in HUNT Cloud.**

-We believe a solid framework of documented responsibilities is a success factor to enable simple and secure environments for your scientists.
-Although simple for scientists, as a coordinator you will balance a backstage agreement framework that is somewhat complex.
-Bear with us, once up and running it will provide you with quite some powers.
+As a coordinator you will balance a backstage agreement framework that is somewhat complex.
+Bear with us, once up and running it will provide you with significant powers.

 ::: tip Get going
 Head over to our [get going](/coordination/get-going) page for a step-wise guide on how to start your agreement quest, and the [FAQ](/agreements/faq/) section for frequently asked agreement questions.